 The dogs led me – they know the walk – there is a narrow footpath leading past the neighbour who has horses, a field of cars and status dogs.
 I was aiming for Bodenham Arboretum.
 Tea, cake, people.
 The footpath leads through caravan park – static holiday homes.
 City dwellers holiday homes recreating city life in the country.

 For a moment I thought I had entered the palace of the White Witch in Narnia.
 Statues everywhere.
 ET, meerkats, dogs and cats and country maids frozen in stone.
 And no people.
 Where was everyone?
 A dog stared at me silently.
 Maybe if he barked he too would turn to stone.

 This is how some measure out their pointy end.
 Jigsaws and Sky TV in a caravan park with a clubhouse and Bank’s bitter.
 And garden ornaments.

 Bodenham was closed.
-I walked back through the silent park, not blinking.
+I walked back through the silent park, past the angel statues, not blinking.

 The war veteran

 And as I ponder how to fight the inevitability of old age, I hear of another death.
 Bunty, a WWII Spitfire pilot, who was a volunteer at The Omaka Aviation Centre.
 Last year Phil and I were privileged to have spent some time with Bunty when he guided us around the centre.
 He told me off for using my mobile phone during the tour.
 He was right of course.
 I explained that his photo was off around the world on Instagram.
 Bunty was not impressed.
 I put my phone away.

 Bunty stared the pointy end out for 97 years.

 And I have to write.